This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

 With its relaxed lifestyle, warm climate, healthy cuisine, and wealth of historic architecture, Greece has always been a sought-after destination for foreigners.
 Many visitors are interested in living in Greece for an extended period to fully experience the country’s unique offerings.

 Thankfully, Greece offers a Golden Visa program that permits individuals to obtain residency permits by making a qualifying investment in the country.
-If you’re considering living in Greece through th Golden Visa program, here’s all the essential information you need to know.
+If you’re considering living in Greece through the Golden Visa program, read on this Wego article for all the essential information you need to know.

 Greece Golden Visa new rules